-- Yoga movements that involve supporting the weight of the upper body.
+- Yoga movements involve supporting the weight of the upper body.

 Prevention of thoracic outlet syndrome

-If you spend a lot of time sitting at a desk working every day, adjust your workstation to avoid sitting with poor posture and slouching throughout the day.
+If you spend a lot of time sitting at a desk working every day, adjust your workstation to avoid sitting with poor posture and slouching.

-Set up your desk and computer so that your chin / mouth is parallel to the ground and your eyes are looking at the top third of the screen.
+Set up your desk and computer so your chin/mouth is parallel to the ground and your eyes are looking at the top third of the screen.